 The Central Administration of the Plant Quarantine is subscribed in the international e-Phyto hub of the International Plant Protection Convention.
-The agency expects to commence working with e-Phyto starting in 2022, postponing the launch from 2021.
+The agency expects to commence working with e-Phyto starting by the end of 2023, postponing the launch from 2021 and 2022.
 However, they currently made it available for trading countries to check any phytosanitary certificate received with the Egyptian plant and plant products shipments via the plant quarantine portal: